ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session1.md

 **Session Start**
 - Party starts in Owen's outpost.
+> You find yourselves in Owen's Outpost, a small town huddled on the outskirts of the sprawling city of Zaridel.
+This place stands as a pocket of defiance in a fractured world, a community built by the remnants of the old rebellion and now home to those who refuse to subscribe to the rigid philosophy of Zarunism.
+Here in the outpost, life is practical and unadorned.
+The dirt roads wind between plain buildings of timber and stone.
+You pass a house which looks abandoned: covered in moss and whose periphery is surrounded by weeds.
+>
+> You approach the center of town, where shops are mostly empty.
+Prices on signs have been crossed out and replaced with higher numbers, multiple times in some places.
+Your eyes widen as you see a single jar of honey priced at an astonishing 30 silver pieces.
+You shiver as the cold autumn wind blows, and you hurriedly find warmth in the town's only tavern, where the smell of woodsmoke and stew fills the air.
+You sit at one of the 4 available stools and have a moment to reflect about your journey here.
+> [opportunity for players to share about their character/backstory]
   - There are only a few open chairs so they sit together
   - NPC's present: Alyona's Parents (Lianes and Alan), Lori Faewood, Timothias, Jeremey(?)
 - **McGuffin**: Lianes enters the tavern(?) and exclaims